PEGS Events

 Content Annie

-It is always an absolute pleasure to work with the PEGS team.
-They are making huge waves, and like Matt, I am constantly blown away by their impact across the UK and globally.
-Michelle and her team are super professional and friendly and always make Matt and me feel welcome and part of the team.
+It is always a pleasure to work with the PEGS team.
+They are making huge waves, and like Matt, I am continually impressed by their impact across the UK and globally.
+Michelle and her team are highly professional, friendly, and always make Matt and me feel welcome and part of the team.

-Working with purpose-driven organsaitions is an absolute privilege, and navigating the busy world of digital content can be overwhelming when you are tied up in the day-to-day running of a charitable organisation.
-Being a qualified teacher and trained marketeer, I have combined my skills to be able to support organisations to deploy a range of digital content – including online events and online courses – into their offering, alongside providing the skills and support to enable them to develop connections and significantly grow via digital platforms.
+Working with purpose-driven organisations is a privilege, but navigating the fast-moving world of digital content can be overwhelming when you are managing the day-to-day running of a charity.
+As a qualified teacher and trained marketeer, I have combined my skills to support organisations in deploying a range of digital content – including online events and courses – alongside providing the skills and guidance to help them build connections and achieve significant growth via digital platforms.

-If you need a tech wizard, Matt is the person for you.
-He’s always cool and calm, friendly and professional.
+If you need a tech wizard, Matt is your person.
+He is always calm, friendly, professional – and unflappable.

 Leon and the team at isev